CHARTER OF THE CITY OF DELAWARE CITY

 All municipal elections shall be held by an Election Board consisting of not less than three (3) nor more than five (5) qualified voters, not Councilpersons, appointed annually by the Mayor, with the advice and consent of a majority of all members of Council.

 The Election Board shall perform all functions required of the Board pursuant to Title 15 of the Delaware Code and as established by ordinance.
 In addition, when the polls have been closed, the Election Board shall publicly count and/or tabulate the ballots, certify the results of the election to each of the persons elected and to the Mayor and Council by giving them "Certificates of Election" and enter the results of the election, by name, office and ballot count, as a minute of such election in a book designated for that purpose.

 Sec.
 8-04.
 Voter Qualifications.

-A "qualified voter" is a natural person that has reached the age of eighteen (18) years of age, who is a citizen of the United States, is registered to vote under the State voter registration system maintained by the Department of Elections, and maintains his or her permanent place of residence within the City limits of the City of Delaware City.
+A "qualified voter" is a natural person that has reached the age of eighteen (18) years of age, who is a citizen of the United States, is registered to vote under the State voter registration system maintained by the Department of Elections, maintains his or her permanent place of residence within the City limits of the City of Delaware City, and is registered to vote 30 days prior to any scheduled regular or special elections and referenda.
 Any person who can prove the foregoing by proper identification, as required by Del.
 Code Ann. tit.
 15, § 7554(d) as may be amended from time to time, shall be entitled to vote at all regular and special municipal elections and referenda.